bernie724/archi/README.md

 Make sure to read: https://wiki.archlinux.org/title/installation_guide

-**WARNING:** Do not run these scripts anywhere but on a booted Arch Linux Install ISO.
-These scripts will **oblitorate** any system with root access.

-**Only use these scripts for testing and fun!!!**
+**WARNING:** Do not run these scripts anywhere but on a booted Arch Linux Install ISO [VM is Only Recommended].  **These scripts will Obliterate any system with root access.**  These scripts are for testing and fun only!!!
 #### Pre Install
-Boot the latest Arch Linux Install ISO [on a VM is recommended]
+Boot the latest Arch Linux Install ISO on the system that will do a **full and complete** install.
+[VirutualBox Guest is the only install tested]

 Copy and unpack the archi.tgz file to the booted Arch Install ISO
 ```sh